opengamedata/opengamedata-unity/README.md

-mySurveyPanel.OpenPageAnim // if set, this coroutine will execute when a new page is being displayed mySurveyPanel.ClosePageAnim // if set, this coroutine will execute when a new page is queued up to transition the current page out mySurveyPanel.FinishAnim // if set, this coroutine will execute upon the final survey page being submitted mySurveyPanel.OnFinished // callback for when the survey is completed and closed mySurveyPanel.OnNextButtonState // callback for when the next/finish button is completed
+mySurveyPanel.OpenPageAnim // if set, this coroutine will execute when a new page is being displayed mySurveyPanel.ClosePageAnim // if set, this coroutine will execute when a new page is queued up to transition the current page out mySurveyPanel.FinishAnim // if set, this coroutine will execute upon the final survey page being submitted mySurveyPanel.OnPageLayout // callback for when the survey page is loading, before questions are loaded mySurveyPanel.OnPopulateQuestion // callback for when a question is being loaded mySurveyPanel.OnFinished // callback for when the survey is completed and closed mySurveyPanel.OnNextButtonState // callback for when the next/finish button is completed
 ```